Carlos-tveit/Swift-App/README.md

 # Swift-App
-App created for iOS using Swift
+App created for iOS using Swift in Xcode